 I thought I was mistaken with the numbers.
-So, I checked a few websites, showing more or less the similar price range.
-What’s more, I got through a few articles that showed that even in the restaurants, the shrimp price in Europe and America got a steady hike since the 2010s’.
+I checked a few websites, showing more or less a similar price range.
+What’s more, I got through a few articles that showed that even in restaurants, the shrimp price in Europe and America got a steady hike since the 2010s’.

 So, why is shrimp so expensive?